 - Certain medicines, such as those for high blood pressure (beta-blockers), bipolar disorder (lithium), and medicines for malaria

 Psoriasis comes in several forms.
 Symptoms can occur a bit differently in each person.
 They can include:

 - Plaque psoriasis.
 This type of psoriasis is the most common.
 Symptoms may include patches of red, raised skin on the torso, arms, legs, knees, elbows, genitals, and scalp.
 Nails may also thicken, become pitted, and separate from the nail beds.
 Plaques on the joints can limit movement.

 - Pustular psoriasis.
 Symptoms include small blisters (pustules) filled with pus.
 They don’t have bacteria in them.
 The pustules may be all over the body or just on the palms, soles, and other small areas.

 - Guttate psoriasis.
 This type of psoriasis affects mostly children.
 Symptoms may include many small spots of red, raised skin.
-A sore throat (strep) usually comes just before of this type of psoriasis.
+A sore throat (strep) often comes just before this type of psoriasis.

-The symptoms of psoriasis can be like other health conditions.
-Make sure to see your healthcare provider for a diagnosis.
+Some of these symptoms may be caused by other health conditions.
+Always see your healthcare provider for a diagnosis.